brbbrb/Project-4/README.md

 ## **Overview** 👇
-Due to COVID-19, many people have lost their jobs, resulting in people strapping for cash and defaulting on their credit card payments.
-Things have gotten so bad that credit card companies, such as JP Morgan and Citigroup have to set aside an additional reserve to cover their losses from credit card defaults¹.
-Now, this is a very extreme case, which does not happen often (I really hope not).
+Due to COVID-19, many people have lost their jobs, resulting in some strapping for cash and defaulting on their credit card payments.
+Things have gotten so bad that credit card companies, such as JP Morgan and Citigroup have to set aside an additional reserve to cover their losses from credit card defaults.
 People’s inability to pay for their credit card bills could be due to different circumstances.
-However, when it’s deliberate, meaning that customers have no plans in paying the bank back, it would be considered as a fraud.
-Either way, this imposes a huge risk on the credit card companies and we need to find a way to flag them.
+However, when it’s deliberate, meaning that customers have no plans in paying the bank back, it would be considered fraud.
+Either way, this imposes a huge risk on the credit card companies and we need to find a way to flag possible offenders.

-To address this issue, we can predict potential default accounts based on certain attributes.
+To address this issue, we created a machine learning model that can predict potential default accounts based on certain attributes.
 The idea is that the earlier the potential default accounts are detected, the lower the losses we will embrace.
 On the other hand, we can be proactive by providing tips to customers to prevent default.
 This not only protects our customers but also minimizes our risks and potential losses.

--Background
+- Background
--Goal
+- Goal
--Technologies and Data Source
+- Technologies and Data Source
--Process
+- Process
--Model Usage
+- Model Usage
--Data Preparation and Overview
+- Data Preparation and Overview
--Machine Learning
+- Machine Learning
--Feature Selection
+- eature Selection
--Website
+- Website
--Limitations
+- Limitations
 - Conclusion